Housing

 But, if you are:

-- A domestic violence victim with a valid order of protection, or
+- A domestic violence victim or

 - The non-abusive parent of a child who is abused